 Tick, tock.
 Tick, tock.

 As the ladies begin to enter, eyes around the terrace notice the faces.
-Elizabeth Ross, Hilde Westland and the ever-powerful Clara McTodd.
+Elizabeth Ross, Hilde Westland, and the ever-powerful Clara McTodd.

 I think I loved Elizabeth (Lizzy), or just envied her so much it felt like love, not in anger though.
 You just couldn’t bear but feel that way about her.
 Especially in her presence, that’s probably why I enjoyed her company so much.
-We had done a few things together….A yoga class that didn’t last long: we eventually skipped the yoga and went straight to our dessert we felt we just earned.
+We had done a few things together…A yoga class that didn’t last long: we eventually skipped the yoga and went straight to our dessert we felt we just earned.
 Seriously, like yoga even earns a dessert!
 Who were we kidding!
-But she’s the youngest of our fab four little group, only 28, she says that her and “Teddy” (gag, so in love it’s sickening at times) are ready to start trying for a baby soon.
-All kidding a side, I do wish them well on that.
+But she’s the youngest of our fab four little group, only 28, she says that she and “Teddy” (gag, so in love, it’s sickening at times) are ready to start trying for a baby soon.
+All kidding aside, I do wish them well on that.
 They would be adorable pregnant.
-And I would totally have first dibs on throwing that baby shower.
+And I would have first dibs on throwing that baby shower.

-The waiter arrives; Clara orders a round of sparkling wine (that’s champagne, but I learned quickly, you don’t really call things what they are out here) with decadent cheeses and exotic fruits for the celebration.
+The waiter arrives; Clara orders a round of sparkling wine (that’s champagne, but I learned quickly, you don’t call things what they are out here) with decadent cheeses and exotic fruits for the celebration.
 As he walks away Hilde makes her usual “nice ass” remarks, loud enough for the waiter to hear, but quiet enough to be classy.
 Lizzy snickers holding her laugh in behind her hand and blushes with embarrassment.
-Clara is to busy checking her voice mails to keep up with our laughter.
+Clara is too busy checking her voice mails to keep up with our laughter.